Enumerating Polytropes: Polytropes enumeration: algorithms, results and summary

 \subsection{Acknowledgements}

 I sincerely thank Bernd Sturmfels, Josephine Yu and Anders Jensen for stimulating discussions.
-Many thanks to Josephine for standard tropical polytopes.
 Special thanks to Michael Joswig and Katja Kulas for their inspiring pictures of polytropes.
+I would like to thank two anonymous referees for their detailed reading and constructive comments of an earlier draft.
 This work was supported by an award from the Simons Foundation ($\#197982$ to The University of Texas at Austin).